 Faulty movement patterns, repetitive strain, pathology, posture, stress, are all considered to best direct the massage treatment to the right areas as well as giving the correct stretches and exercises.

 What about relaxing?
-Relaxation is probably at forefront of massage and why it's so effective.
+Relaxation is probably at the forefront of massage and why it's so effective.
 Even trigger point work can be oddly relaxing.
 If the body and mind are calm, healing can begin.
 I usually like to start or finish with relaxation type massage to make sure you leave feeling relaxed.